-The watershed moment is when Dawn receives a a set of oil paints as a “secret santa” gift from Tim.
+The watershed arrives when Dawn receives a set of oil paints as a “secret Santa” gift from Tim.
 With it is a note imploring Dawn to never give up on her dream of becoming an illustrator.

 Who Plays Tim Canterbury?

-Martin Freeman is the actor playing Tim Canterbury.
+Martin Freeman is the actor who plays Tim Canterbury.
 We was born in Aldershot, Hampshire, and is the youngest of five children.
 A graduate of the Central School of Speech and Drama, Freeman’s breakthrough moment in his acting career came when he was cast as Tim in The Office.

 Shortly after starring in The Office, Freeman was cast film, Ali G Indahouse and blockbuster, Love Actually.
 After Love Actually went onto become one of the of most watched movies of the early 2000’s, many other acting roles began to come his way.